 See the tree by Timorous Beasties at Standen this Christmas

-Following the success of the tree designed by Kaffe Fassett last Christmas and Zandra Rhodes in 2015, Timorous Beasties are the radical designers of this years’ tree at Standen.
+Following the success of the tree designed by Kaffe Fassett in 2016 and Zandra Rhodes in 2015, Timorous Beasties designed Standen's tree for Christmas 2017.
 Award winning designers Timorous Beasties are notorious for taking classic design patterns such as damask, Toile de Jouy, Chintz, reinterpreting them to create what has been heralded as modern cult classics.
-See the decorated tree from Saturday 25 November – Wednesday 3 January 2018.
+Look out for upcoming details about Standen's 2018 tree later in the year.

 " We’re delighted to have been invited to design this year’s Christmas tree at Standen House.
 It’s such a prestigious place where people come to revel in and discover more about the Arts & Crafts – a movement very close to our hearts."

 Alistair McAuley and Paul Simmons, the designers behind Timorous Beasties have created a striking signature tree in the courtyard.
 Using their unique style the decorated tree is a piece of art celebrating the house’s cultural heritage and the Beale family’s love of Arts & Crafts.
 Paul and Alistair’s bespoke design offers a nod to Standen’s beautiful collections of patterned wallpaper and textiles.